 - select targets available to your setup.
 If you have modest aperture then do not hunt for both faint and fast changing targets.
 You will not be able to achieve good data on them, because for faint objects you need to do long exposures to get high SNR ratio.
 And long exposures mean, that it is not possible to catch fast changing lightcurve in good resolution.
 Go for brighter targets, or slower changers

-Photometry is real fun, and the reward is almost immediate!
+Photometry is real fun (especially with Muniwin), and the reward is almost immediate!
 And there are plethora of objects to analyse.